Aims of the Fund?

 How much is available?

 The Fund may make a grant conditional upon additional matters being produced to their satisfaction and the Council reserves the right to request evidence of how the funding had been used and the outcomes achieved.
-In the event that the funds were not used in a manner consistent with the funding award the Council may take steps to recover it in part of in its entirety.
+In the event that the funds were not used in a manner consistent with the funding award the Council may take steps to recover it in part or in its entirety.

 Are there any types of application unable to get a grant?